operasoftware/devopera/extensions/_posts/testing.md

 ---

-title: Testing and debugging your extensions
+title: Testing and Debugging Your Extensions
-author: shwetankdixit
-copyright: opera-ccby
+authors:
+- shwetank-dixit
+license: cc-by-3.0
 ---

 ## Introduction

 Testing and debugging is an important part of the development process.
 Let's take a look at how to debug and test extensions in Opera.